-The reviewer's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial and other systems.
+Due to the revised FRC Ethical Standard for auditors, we intend to use a separate accountancy company (VAST).
+The internal auditor's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial and other systems.
 In particular, the checks carried out in the current period included:

-- · testing of payroll systems;
+- testing of payroll systems;

 - testing of purchase systems:

 - testing of control account/ bank reconciliations.